benlowry/chromeos-dev-setup/README.md

-# Setup for programming on Chrome OS
+# Automated setup for programming on Chrome OS

 This setup script for installing Ubuntu core on Crouton for web dev using an x86 Chrome OS device.
 It is compatible with C9.io so dev environments can be created locally where possible and replicated remotely.